Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/05-aie_tx_chain_tutorial/README.md

 A mm2s kernels has one `s_axilite` interface (specifying a AXI4-Lite slave I/O protocol) with `bundle=control` associated with all the arguments (`mem`,`s`, and `size`).
 This interface is also associated with `return`.

 ##### #pragma HLS INTERFACE m_axi
-A mm2s kernel has one `m_axi` interface (specifying a AXI4 master I/O protocol) with `offset=slave bundle=gmem` associated with the `mem` argument.
+An `mm2s` kernel has one `m_axi` interface (specifying an AXI4 master I/O protocol) with `offset=slave bundle=gmem` associated with the `mem` argument.
 This interface also has `max_read_burst_length=256`.
 Part of this AXI4 interface is the Read Address Channel containing the signals `ARBURST` and `ARLEN`.
 This interface has a burst type `ARBURST=INCR` and can support burst length `ARLEN` of 1-256 read transfers.
 In an incrementing burst, the address for each transfer in the burst is an increment of the previous transfer address.
 The `max_read_burst_length=256` sets the burst length `ARLEN=256` transfers, meaning that in every transaction (burst), there are 256 transfers of data.
 The address of each transfer with a size of four bytes (32-bits from the `mem` argument) is the previous address plus four.

 References:
 * [Vivado AXI Reference](https://www.xilinx.com/support/documentation/ip_documentation/axi_ref_guide/latest/ug1037-vivado-axi-reference-guide.pdf)
 * [AMBA AXI Protocol Specification](https://developer.arm.com/documentation/ihi0022/c)

 #### #pragma HLS INTERFACE axis
-A mm2s kernel has one `axis` interface (specifying a AXI4-Stream I/O protocol) associated with the `s` argument.
+An `mm2s` kernel has one `axis` interface (specifying a AXI4-Stream I/O protocol) associated with the `s` argument.

 #### #pragma HLS PIPELINE II=1
-A mm2s kernel has a `for` loop that is a candidate for burst read because the memory addresses per loop iteration is consecutive (`ARBURST=INCR`).
+An `mm2s` kernel has a `for` loop that is a candidate for burst read because the memory addresses per loop iteration is consecutive (`ARBURST=INCR`).
 To pipeline this `for` loop, you can use this pragma by setting the initiation interval (`II`) = 1.

 ### s2mm (s2mm.cpp)
-The s2mm kernel reads 128 bits of data from an AXI4-Stream interface (using the `s` argument) and writes it to an AXI Memory mapped interface (to the `mem` argument).
+The `s2mm` kernel reads 128 bits of data from an AXI4-Stream interface (using the `s` argument) and writes it to an AXI Memory mapped interface (to the `mem` argument).

 #### Arguments
-The s2mm kernel has three arguments:
+The `s2mm` kernel has three arguments:

 * `ap_int<128>* mem`
 * `hls::stream<qdma_axis<128,0,0,0>>&s`